amlalejini/Tag-based-Genetic-Regulation-for-LinearGP/experiments/2020-11-10-rep-sig/README.md

 The repeated signal task provides a simple evaluation of a representation's capacity to evolve programs capable of adjusting their response to an input signal during execution.
 In this experiment, we compare the capacity for regulation-enabled and regulation-disabled SignalGP to yield programs capable of solving the repeated signal task at a range of difficulty levels.

+Note that instruction execution auditing is slightly inaccurate because of the way SignalGP processes instructions after a signal triggers a function call (i.e., some instructions don't show up in the printed out thread state).
+As a result, I added a way to accurately audit instruction execution to the SignalGP instruction library, and I modified the TraceOrganism function in this experiment class accordingly.

 Configuration details:

 - General